 Cron is a daemon that executes scheduled commands.
-More specifically, the software utility cron is a time-based job scheduler for Unix-like operating systems, like Linux.
-Cron can be used to set up jobs to run periodically at fixed times, dates, or intervals.
+More specifically, the software utility cron is a time-based job scheduler for Unix-like operating systems like Linux.
+You can use Cron to set up jobs to run periodically at fixed times, dates, or intervals.

-Cron is an extremely powerful tool because just about anything that you are able to type from terminal command line, can be scheduled using cron.
-This article list three common methods to stop cron emails as well as another solution to send email only when errors occur.
+Cron is an extremely powerful tool because just about anything you can type from the command line can be scheduled using cron.
+This article lists three common methods to stop cron emails and another solution to send emails only when errors occur.

 Methods to disable cron emails